JanSharp/VRCLockstep/notes.md

 In order for some data structure to qualify as a game state, interaction with that data must follow a set of rules:

 - Reading from it can happen any time
-- Writing to it must only happen inside of input actions, or otherwise "game state" declared events raised by the Lockstep system itself, like the on tick event
+- Writing to it must only happen inside of input actions, or otherwise game state safe events raised and declared as such by the Lockstep system itself, like the on tick event
-- Writing to it must only use data that is apart of the game state, or passed in as parameters to the input action/event that got raised
+- Writing to it must only use data that is apart of the game state, or passed in as arguments to the input action/event that got raised

 When the rules for writing to it are not followed it results in a desync.